pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

    properly ignore masked values for such operations.

 When working with multiple series, only series of the same frequency, size and starting date can be used in basic operations.
-The function :func:`~tseries.align_series` (or its alias :func:`~tseries.aligned`) forces series to have matching starting and ending dates.
+The function :func:`~align_series` (or its alias :func:`~aligned`) forces series to have matching starting and ending dates.
 By default, the starting date will be set to the smallest starting date of the series, and the ending date to the largest.